rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/plugin-creating-2.md

 ### Adding our files

-For the purposes of our tutorial I am going to assume you are working from a fresh checkout of Reaction.
+For the purposes of our tutorial I am going to assume you are working from a fresh checkout of demand.

 The reference files for this tutorial are available [here]